por-chang/Computer_Science_Regex/README.md

-# Cpmputer Science for Regex Pal
+# Computer Science for Regex Pal

 Matching an Email – /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ Regex is tricky to understand, but regular expressions help identifiy.
 As we look into a particular example that of matching an email using regular expression.
 This will indeed help us breaking the down components of regular expressions.